mechaadi/OnlineLawyerSuite/README.md

 This directory contains the firebase config and hosting files (the frontend is hosted on firebase)

 ### NEXT
-This directory contains the 1st version of this app (SSR BASED)
+This directory contains the 1st version of this app (SSR BASED).